holgerbrandl/kalasim/docs/userguide/docs/animation/lunar_mining.md

 ESPA is relieved.
 The simulation model showed that sufficient water-supplies can be gathered with 5 mining robots.
 The astronauts can even take a shower every Sunday from now on.

-Using a discrete event simulation model built with `kalasim`, we have animated the process and analyzes statistical properties with just few lines of code.
+Using a discrete event simulation model built with `kalasim`, we have animated the process and have analyzed its statistical properties.